-The term ‘private equity’ (“PE”) is a generic expression for investments in equity securities in companies which are not listed on any public stock exchange.
-Generally in the UK this means shares in limited companies, although there are exceptions (such as so-called ‘vanity pics’, being public limited companies which are not listed on any investment exchange, but maintain plc status in order that the term ‘plc’ may be used in the corporate name.
+The term ‘private equity’ (“PE”) is a generic expression for investments in equity securities in companies that are not listed on any public stock exchange.
+Generally, in the UK, this means shares in limited companies, although there are exceptions (such as so-called ‘vanity pics’), which are public limited companies that are not listed on any investment exchange but maintain plc status so that the term ‘plc’ may be used in the corporate name.

-PE firm is an investment manager which raises pools of capital, typically in the form of PE fund, to invest.
-These firms receive a periodic management fee for doing so, as well as the share in the profits known as ‘carried interest’ from each of the PE funds it manages.
-Depending on the size of fund, they are classified among Upper (>£500m), Mid (£50 – £500m) and Lower (<£50m).
+A PE firm is an investment manager which raises pools of capital, typically in the form of PE funds, to invest.
+These firms receive a periodic management fee for doing so and the share in the profits known as ‘carried interest’ from each of the PE funds it manages.
+Depending on the size of the fund, they are classified among Upper (>£500m), Mid (£50 – £500m) and Lower (<£50m).

-There are different types of PE transactions such as Management buyouts, Management buyins, Leveraged buyouts, Institutional buyouts, Venture Capital, Growth capital, Development capital and Secondary buyouts.
-The differences between the different investments mentioned is beyond the scope of this piece.
+There are different types of PE transactions, such as Management buyouts, Management buy-ins, Leveraged buyouts, Institutional buyouts, Venture Capital, Growth Capital, Development capital, and Secondary buyouts.
+The differences between the different investments mentioned are beyond the scope of this piece.

 The Business Plan and financial returns